Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 2. **Workshop**: Propose discussions in the Discord channel to gather input on emotional representation.
 3. **Review Cycle**: Implement a structured review process for updates based on community feedback.

-### Key Relationships
+### Collaboration with Key Stakeholders
-- Collaborate closely with AI developers, musicians, and emotional psychologists to expand the framework’s depth and practicality.
+- Engage with AI developers, musicians, and emotional psychologists to enhance the framework’s effectiveness and depth.

 By focusing on these components, the mission aims to achieve a comprehensive, practical framework for emotional representation in AI-generated music.